Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 - observed channels: R G B UV (15)
 - number of experiments: 48 (the maximum)

-We used as blank water and did the 4 experiments in parallel using 4 different spectrometers.
-All the data were acquired in less than 20 minutes.
+We used water as blank and did the 4 experiments in parallel using 4 different spectrophotometers.
+All the data was acquired in less than 20 minutes.

 ## Results

-The spectrometer was connected to a computer and the data transfered using the Arduino program.
-The data were then processed online on the [following page](https://www.cheminfo.org/?viewURL=https%3A%2F%2Fcouch.cheminfo.org%2Fcheminfo-public%2F7b6eb01da45510275179c4b587bb63f0%2Fview.json&loadversion=true&fillsearch=Analyse+spectro+log).
+The spectrophotometer was connected to a computer and the data transferred using the Arduino program.
+The data was then processed online on the [following page](https://www.cheminfo.org/?viewURL=https%3A%2F%2Fcouch.cheminfo.org%2Fcheminfo-public%2F7b6eb01da45510275179c4b587bb63f0%2Fview.json&loadversion=true&fillsearch=Analyse+spectro+log).

-In this page the more intense channel is considered and only the values having an absorbance over `0.1`.
+On this page the most intense channel is considered and only the values having an absorbance over `0.1`.

-Raw data for the 4 kinetics are in the attached corresponding documents:
+Raw data for the 4 kinetics is attached in the corresponding documents:

 - [Experiment 1](exp1.txt)
 - [Experiment 2](exp2.txt)
 - [Experiment 3](exp3.txt)
 - [Experiment 4](exp4.txt)

-For first order reaction we are expected to observe an equation like:
+For first order reaction we expect to observe an equation like:

 [A]<sub>t</sub> = [A]<sub>0</sub>e<sup>-kt</sup>